Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Command-Line.md

 ![](img/Command-Line_27.png)

--   **Test Configurations** -- this lets you create a data grid of possible test parameters and execute the test set multiple times, once for each unique combination:
+-   **Test Configurations**: this lets you create a data grid of possible test parameters and execute the test set multiple times, once for each unique combination:

 ![](img/Command-Line_19.png)